frasertweedale/notes-redhat/design/pki-sub-ca.rst

 Some activities require special attention to ensure that sub-CAs continue to work:

-- Root / top-level CA chain of trust changes
+- Root / host CA chain of trust changes
-- Key rotation of the top-level CA or an intermediary
+- Key rotation of the host CA or an intermediate CA.

 Hosting unrelated CAs / sub-CAs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For FreeIPA 4.2 the requirement is only for sub-CAs directly
-subordinate to the top-level CA.  In future releases we want Dogtag
+subordinate to the host CA.  In future releases we want Dogtag to
-to support multiple *independent* CAs.
+support multiple *independent* CAs hosted in a single instance.

 Of this use case, Dmitri wrote: